-Sales loads often are waived for mutual funds purchased through 401(k) plans, but 401(k) investors do incur the fund expenses of the mutual funds in their 401(k) accounts.
 Ongoing expenses are paid from fund assets, so investors pay these expenses indirectly.
-The average expense ratio, which reflects both the operating expense ratio-including portfolio management, fund administration and compliance, shareholder services, and other miscellaneous costs-and 12b-1 fees, is measured in this report as an assetweighted average.
+The average expense ratio, which reflects both the operating expense ratio including portfolio management, fund administration and compliance, shareholder services, and other miscellaneous costs-and 12b-1 fees, is measured in this report as an asset-weighted average.
 Using the asset-weighted average to measure costs provides an aggregate estimate of what 401(k) participants actually pay to invest in mutual funds through their 401(k) plans.
 Mutual funds with larger shares of assets in 401(k) plans contribute proportionately more to the asset-weighted average than mutual funds with smaller shares of assets in 401(k) plans.

-Trends in Funds and Share Classes Used in 401(k) Plans
+No-Load Funds Increasingly Used in 401(k) Plans

-No-load shares.
-Altogether, 95 percent of 401(k) plan mutual fund assets were invested in no-load shares at year-end 2021 (Figure 5).35 Retail no-load shares held 41 percent of total 401(k) mutual fund assets, and institutional no-load shares held 54 percent.
-Over the past decade, institutional no-load shares have grown as a segment of 401(k) mutual fund assets, while retail no-load shares and load shares have declined.
+Plan sponsors have increasingly used no-load mutual funds in 401(k) plans.
+Altogether, 95 percent of 401(k) plan mutual fund assets were invested in no-load shares at year-end 2022, up from 66 percent at year-end 2000 (Figure 5).37 Retail no-load shares were 37 percent of total 401(k) mutual fund assets, and institutional no-load shares were 59 percent.
+Over the past decade, institutional no-load shares have grown as a segment of 401(k) mutual fund assets, while retail no-load shares and load shares have declined.38